nehiljain/dotfiles/Readme.md

 ```
 Then, chezmoi can create the file `~/Library/Application\ Support/Rectangle/RectangleConfig.json`, which is read by Rectangle by default.
 If all else fails, use the import button for the JSON file directly.

+### What apps are not configured with code but need UI?

+- Raycast
+- Ice menu bar
+- Stats UI

+I am logging a config screenshots folder to keep track of the UI changes I make.

 ## Contributing

 Feel free to fork this repository and make your own customizations.
 Pull requests are welcome if you have improvements or additional features to suggest.